Ifeoludev/MealMind/README.md

 **Prompt engineering for structured output is harder than it looks**

-Getting Gemini to stay within a Naira budget, avoid allergens across a 7-day plan, reuse ingredients across meals to reduce waste, and return a consistent JSON structure — all simultaneously — required significant iteration.
+Getting Gemini to stay within a Naira budget, avoid allergens across a 7-day plan, reuse ingredients across meals to reduce waste, and return a consistent JSON structure — all simultaneously, required significant iteration.
 The shift from high-level instructions to explicit, numbered rules was the turning point.
 Once the prompt treated the model like a strict specification rather than a suggestion, output quality became reliable enough to validate programmatically.

 **Validate AI output at the boundary**